Inside-out cross-covariance for spatial multivariate data: Introduction

-In Figure \ref{fig:prior_sample2}, we generate four spatially correlated outcomes via \modelname; one of them is non-stationary via deformation of the spatial domain as in \cite{sampsonguttorp1992}, another has a spatially-varying sill.
-More details about Figure \ref{fig:prior_sample2} are in the Appendix.
-Relative to multivariate Mat\'erns, \modelname\ is more flexible in allowing the marginal covariances to be defined freely (e.g., not Mat\'ern), and more scalable because it results in sample covariance matrices whose structure we can exploit for likelihood-based inference in the ``large $n$, large $q$'' scenario.
+In Figure \ref{fig:prior_sample2}, we generate four spatially correlated outcomes via \modelname; one of them is nonstationary via deformation of the spatial domain as in \cite{sampsonguttorp1992}, another has a spatially-varying sill.
+More details about Figure \ref{fig:prior_sample2} are in the Supplement.
+Relative to multivariate Mat\'ern models, \modelname\ is more flexible in allowing the marginal covariances to be defined freely (e.g., not Mat\'ern), and more scalable because it results in sample covariance matrices whose structure we may exploit for likelihood-based inference in large scale settings.
 When building \modelname\ using $q$ stationary Mat\'ern covariances, \modelname\ is more flexible than a parsimonious multivariate Mat\'ern \citep{gneiting2010} because it allows the marginal ranges to be defined freely, and more parsimonious than a general multivariate Mat\'ern because \modelname\ does not directly parametrize the cross-covariances.